-All too often, though, the end of a packing down results in the carrier walking the service member through a pile of prohibited PCS items that can not be transported – leaving the responsibility for either disposing of the pile or figuring out a way to move the items themselves.
+All too often, though, the end of a packing results in the carrier walking the service member through a pile of prohibited PCS items that cannot be transported.
+As you can imagine, this leaves the military member with the responsibility of either disposing of the prohibited items or figuring out where to keep them while they move.

 Prohibited PCS Items

-Paint, cleaning supplies and auto maintenance supplies are everyday items that qualify.
-Make a plan to use up what you can in advance of your move and give away or dispose of the rest.
-Your final days before your PCS will be smoother if these items are taken care of in advance.
+Paint, cleaning supplies and auto maintenance supplies are everyday items that are on the PCS prohibited items list.
+Make a plan to use up what you can in advance and give away or dispose of the rest.
+Your final days before your PCS will be smoother if these items are taken care of ahead of time.

 PCS Packing Tips

 - Take inventory: The key to success with the PCS Prohibited List is using a thorough and accurate home inventory.
 If you are unaware of non-transportable items in the garage, how will you arrange for disposal?
 Knowing what you have and what is not allowed will give you time to explore your options.

 - Know your weight allowance: To avoid pricey overages, know your PCS weight allowance.